-Carrying his mother and with a pack on his back, he moved forward much less quickly than he had when he had walked alone.
-Still, he did not falter; he continued his forward progress.
-He was now within fifty paces of the tree.
+Carrying his mother and with a pack on his back, he moved much less quickly than he had when he walked alone.
+Still, he did not falter, and continued his forward progress.
+He was within fifty paces of the tree.
 He saw that it stood on a small hillock, which descended gradually behind it.
-They could hide there.
+They could easily hide there.

 As he ran up the slope, he could hear his own labored breathing.
 He was no longer thinking of the riders, no longer wondering if they could see him.
-He saw only the tree and thought only about reaching it and setting his mother down on the other side.
-He moved increasingly rapidly, barely aware of the burden in his arms.
-He imagined himself arriving at his destination, setting her down and resting—hidden from the road.
+He saw only the tree and thought only about reaching it and setting his mother down on the far side.
+He moved ever more rapidly, barely aware of the burden in his arms.
+He was certain he would reach his destination.
+He envisioned himself setting his mother down and resting—hidden from the road.

-So great was his focus that he froze at the unexpected words:
+So great was his focus that was surprised by the unexpected words:

 “Halt!
 Where are you going?
 And what are you carrying?”

-Even after hearing the words, even after having stopped, he still took a few steps forward, unwilling at first to let go of his goal, which just moments previously had seemed within his reach.
-The word, “halt,” finally sank in; he realized that he could no longer achieve the desired end.
-He drew in a breath and looked down at his mother, who mouthed two words, “Grandmother . . .
-Fritha.”
-He turned, certain he would face the riders.
+Even after the words began to register, even after he started to slacken his pace, he found it hard to let go of his goal, which just moments previously had seemed easily within his reach.
+But, the word, “halt,” finally sank in.
+He realized he could no longer achieve the desired end.
+He drew in a breath and looked down at his mother.
+She mouthed two words, “Grandmother… Fritha.”
+He turned, certain he would be facing the riders.

-But he did not see a crowd of riders.
-Only one of the Guard had followed them off the road.
-On the road, the remainder of the company, having reined in their horses, waited.
+But he did not see a crowd of riders in front of him.
+Only one of the Guard had followed the travelers into the grass.
+The remainder of the company, having reined in their horses, waited on the road.
 Agon looked up and saw a man barely out of his teens, too young to be a captain.
-“My grandmother and I, Sir,” he said, hanging his head, “are returning to her sister’s people in Fritha.
+“My grandmother and I, sir,” he said, hanging his head, “are returning to her sister’s people in Fritha.
 She fell.
 I was hoping someone at that estate over there,” he arched his neck, tilting his head toward the cultivated land, “could help her.
-But, perhaps, Sir, you and your men might be able to help.
+But, perhaps, sir, you and your men might be able to help.
 And we could be on our way.”

 For a moment, there was silence.
 He looked up again at the young man who remained passive on his horse.